Find Hub: Features

-Devices
+Offline Devices

-Google offers a feature to locate the Pixel 8 and Pixel 8a series and subsequent Pixels for several hours after the battery has run out.
+Google offers a feature to locate the Pixel 8, 8a, and subsequent Pixels for several hours after the battery has run out.
 The Pixel's "find offline devices" setting must be set to "with network in high-traffic areas only" or "with network in all areas."

 Items

 With the release of the Find My Device network, third-party Bluetooth items and accessories with support for the Find My Device network accessory program can also be tracked with the app.
 If something is lost but out of Bluetooth range, the app will display the last known location until another Android device is nearby.
 Third-party items can be placed into a "lost mode," which prevents others from pairing to the device.
 Lost items can be identified from within the Find My Device app, allowing a user to see a message or contact information from the owner of the lost item.

 To be Find My Device certified, devices must support Google Fast Pair Service which utilizes Bluetooth Low Energy (BLE) to discover nearby Bluetooth devices without using significant phone battery.
-Google Fast Pair specification requires a device to have an advertise signal no larger than 100 ms (10 Hz) when in discoverable mode and should be at most 250 ms (4 Hz) when in non-discoverable mode, enabling "magical" scenarios based on device proximity.
+The Google Fast Pair specification requires a device to have an advertise signal no larger than 100 ms (10 Hz) when in discoverable mode and should be at most 250 ms (4 Hz) when in non-discoverable mode, enabling "magical" scenarios based on device proximity.

-As of September 2024, trackers from Chipolo, Pebblebee and Motorola Moto Tag are compatible with Find My Device network.
+As of December 2025, many trackers from various companies are compatible with Find My Device network, including those from Chipolo, Pebblebee, and Motorola.